 Figure Out If You Need Visas

 You will need to get each member of your family a visa to move to certain countries.
 As you are moving for work, your company should help you with your application.
 This will speed up the process and can, more often than not, guarantee your application will be successful.
 If you are moving with your family, you should see if they can also support your family’s applications.
-Many companies will be happy to.
+Many companies will be happy to, you can explore the situation in Saudi Arabia for example by looking into a Saudi Visa.
 Moving within the EU is a lot easier as Brits do not require a visa to move.
 However, no one is sure how long that will last now that we are in the middle of Brexit.

 Moving Your Belongings

 Once you have sold your house, you will need to decide what you are doing with all your belongings and furniture.
 It could be easier to just sell your large furniture or see if any friends or relatives want anything.
 You will obviously want to keep most of your smaller personal belongings and sentimental possessions.
 If you are planning on returning home after a year or two, you could keep these things in storage.
 Alternatively, see about shipping your things by using a courier who specialises in bulky items such as shiply.com.